Financial-Times/o-colors/MIGRATION.md

 - `inherit`.
 Replace `oColorsGetPaletteColor('inherit');` with `inherit`.
 - `transparent`.
 Replace `oColorsGetPaletteColor('transparent');` with `transparent`.

 Deprecated internal and whitelabel brand palette colours were removed.
-Please contact Origami if your internal product has a usecase for one of the removed colours colours:
+Please contact Origami if your product has a usecase for one of the removed colours:
 - Internal brand: candy, wasabi, org-b2c, org-b2c-dark, org-b2c-light, paper, wheat, sky, velvet, mandarin, claret.
 - Whitelabel brand: all colours except black and white have been removed.